bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 ![image alt](https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/4631e3001ae7550d4da199115427382e89c58f9b/folder/validation.png)

 #### The test result
 The model explains about 83% of why claim amounts differ from one policyholder to the next, and its typical prediction is within roughly $3,751 of the actual claim.
-As documented in Part 2 and in the Visualization & Analytics section of the master report, this accuracy isn't evenly spread - the model is more likely to under-predict than over-predict, particularly for high-cost policyholders.
+As documented  in the Visualization & Analytics section of the master report, this accuracy isn't evenly spread - the model is more likely to under-predict than over-predict, particularly for high-cost policyholders.
 ![image alt](https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/30495fb906675db86a9e441777ebebd28c50f3d8/folder/final%20test.png)

 ## Prediction Dashboard